The Basics of South Carolina Child Support

 Written by: Megan Dell

 In any case involving children, child support is something that must be determined.
 Most people do not dispute that every parent has an obligation to provide financial support for his or her children, but the question becomes: how much?
+Luckily, the basics of South Carolina child support are somewhat straightforward.

 South Carolina courts follow research that shows that parents don’t just spend money when their kids need it; they also spend money in proportion to how much their income is.
 For this reason, South Carolina Family Courts have embraced what is referred to as the income shares model for calculating child support.
 The goal of his model is to ensure that the child receives the same share of the parents’ incomes that he would receive if his parents were still living together.